 Both films open with the crisis in place.
 The Capra film then presents a flashback running almost half the film to fill in plot and character; in The Bishop’s Wife this is done through dialogue.
 This leads to a lack of intensity in the latter and there is no attempt at a world of noir, one of the impressive features in the Capra film.
 The lack of emotional intensity in the Koster film is re-inforced by the casting.
 The type of characters played by Niven and Grant means that they rarely display the sort of emotional intensity that Jimmy Stewart brings to George Bailey.
 On the other hand Loretta Young does provide a subtle range of emotions as the wife who is emotionally deprived.

 Besides intensity the film lacks the community dimension of It’s a Wonderful Life.
 That film offers a sense of Bedford Falls as a community which motivates George Bailey’s life and work.
 The Bishop’s Wife fails to develop a similar sense of community, offering rather a limited circle of characters.
-When the banks close, the Bedford Falls’ citizens besieging the Bailey Building and Loan offices are all familiar to us.
+When the banks close, the Bedford Falls’ citizens besieging the Bailey Bros.
+Building and Loan Association offices thye form a community that is familiar to us.
 A parallel scene in The Bishop’s Wife has the boy’s choir at St Timothy’s church, rehearsing for an appeal event, singing for Julia and Dudley.
 But the boys, as the minister, are all complete strangers to us.

 The film is as sugary as that by Capra but lacks the dark tropes and intensity.
 It is very well played by the cast, including the many familiar supporting faces.
 It is finely photographed by Gregg Toland, with some notable mise en scène and deep staging.
 Early on, as Henry returns home in an ill-temper, Julia, holding the family dog, stands like a frightened school girl in a corner – speaking volumes about her emotional state.
 Later, as Dudley recounts a moral tale to Debby, other characters assemble and listen – the deep staging presenting the characters spread across the depth of field.